 Firearms manufacturers, distributors, and sellers are not liable for injury caused by firearms because of use of the firearm by another.
 The potential of a firearm to cause serious injury, damage, or death as a result of normal function does not constitute a defective condition of the product.LESS

-Today, the South Dakota House passed pro-self-defense measure, Senate Bill 212, by a 61-8 vote.
+Today, the South Dakota Senate passed House Bill 1209 by a 31-1 vote.